vidalt/HGS-CVRP/README.md

 The following options are supported:
 ```
-Usage:
-  ./hgs instancePath solPath [-it nbIter] [-t myCPUtime] [-bks bksPath] [-seed mySeed] [-veh nbVehicles] [-log verbose]
+Call with: ./genvrp instancePath solPath [-it nbIter] [-t myCPUtime] [-bks bksPath] [-seed mySeed] [-veh nbVehicles] [-log verbose]
-Available options:
-  -it           Sets a maximum number of iterations without improvement.
+[-it <int>] sets a maximum number of iterations without improvement.
 Defaults to 20,000
-  -t            Sets a time limit in seconds.
-If this parameter is set, the code will be restart iteratively until the time limit
+[-t <double>] sets a time limit in seconds.
+If this parameter is set the code will be run iteratively until the time limit
-  -bks          Sets an optional path to a BKS in CVRPLib format.
+[-bks <filepath>] sets an optional path to a BKS.
 This file will be overwritten in case of improvement
-  -seed         Sets a fixed seed.
+[-seed <int>] sets a fixed seed.
 Defaults to 0
-  -veh          Sets a prescribed fleet size.
-Otherwise a reasonable UB on the fleet size is calculated
+[-veh <int>] sets a prescribed fleet size.
+Otherwise a reasonable UB on the the fleet size is calculated
-  -log          Sets the verbose level of the algorithm log.
+[-log <bool>] sets the verbose level of the algorithm log.
 It can be 0 or 1.
 Defaults to 1.

+Additional Arguments:
+[-nbGranular <int>] Granular search parameter, limits the number of moves in the RI local search.
+Defaults to 20
+[-mu <int>] Minimum population size.
+Defaults to 25
+[-lambda <int>] Number of solutions created before reaching the maximum population size (i.e., generation size).
+Defaults to 40
+[-nbElite <int>] Number of elite individuals.
+Defaults to 5
+[-nbClose <int>] Number of closest solutions/individuals considered when calculating diversity contribution.
+Defaults to 4
+[-targetFeasible <double>] target ratio of feasible individuals in the last 100 generatied individuals.
+Defaults to 0.2
 ```
 If you wish to solve instances that include duration constraints, please activate the following line of code: https://github.com/vidalt/HGS-CVRP/blob/main/Program/LocalSearch.h#L149